alphanumeric3/playbooks/README.md

 # Usage

 ## Is this for me?
-IF you want to use this, it's best to make a fork.
+If you want to use this, it's best to make a fork.
 My templates aren't as flexible as other playbooks, so you'll probably need to change things outside the inventory more often.

 ## Inventory